Ariel Sharon - Yitzhak Kaduri

-After the time period had passed, the note was opened and was found, to read, after being translated from hebrew to english, (“he will raise the people and confirm that his word and law are standing”), which by acronym, suggested the name “Yehosua.”.
+After the time period had passed, the note was opened and was found, to read, after being translated from Hebrew to English, (“he will raise the people and confirm that his word and law are standing”), which by the acronym, suggested the name “Yehoshua.”.
 “Yehoshua” is the Hebrew version of “Joshua” or “Jesus”.

 Surely, Rabbi Kaduri's encoded message revealing that Jesus is the Messiah was not embraced by the Jewish Community or his hundreds of thousands of followers.
 Rabbi Kaduri taught against Jesus for more years than most of us are granted to live on earth.